Smithfield's China deal spurs heparin heart drug safety concerns

 Many deals are approved during an initial 30-day review, but some transactions are given a second 45-day examination.

+In addition to being the world’s largest pork producer, with more than 46,000 employees in 25 states and four countries, Smithfield is also a major supplier of crude heparin.

-“The Committee’s investigation indicates that the U.S. heparin supply is stressed, and could well be in shortage,” the lawmakers’ letter said.
+“The Committee’s investigation indicates that the U.S. heparin supply is stressed, and could well be in shortage,” the lawmkers’ letter said.

 “China’s heparin market is experiencing its own pressures, and Smithfield Foods under Shuanghui control may be pressured to export its crude heparin product to China instead of supplying U.S. companies.”

 A spokeswoman for the U.S. Food and Drug Administration, Erica Jefferson, said the agency does not comment on congressional letters.
+A spokeswoman for Smithfield did not immediately return an email or telephone call seeking comment.
 A spokesman for Shuanghui said the company had no comment.

 Nearly 150 people in the United States died in 2007 and 2008, and hundreds suffered serious reactions, after they were treated with contaminated heparin, according to the U.S. Pharmacopeial Convention, the body that sets standards for drug quality and purity.